fuzzylabs/MindGPT/README.md

 curl {external-ip:5000}

 # The response should be:
-Hello world from the metric service.%
+Hello world from the metric service.
 ```

 # &#129309; Acknowledgements